XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus-protections.md

 ## 51% Attack

 A "51% attack" is an attack on a blockchain system where one party controls more than 50% of all mining or voting power.
 (Technically, the attack is slightly misnamed because _any_ amount over 50% is enough.)
 The XRP Ledger is not vulnerable to a 51% attack because it does not use mining in its consensus mechanism.
-The next closest analogue for the XRP Ledger is a [Sybil attack](#sybil-attacks), which would also be difficult to accomplish.
+The next closest analogue for the XRP Ledger is a [Sybil attack](#sybil-attacks), which would also be difficult.

 ## Validator Overlap Requirements